deepjavalibrary/djl/docs/development/add_model_to_mxnet-model-zoo.md

 $ ./gradlew syncS3
 ```

-### Step 5: Check in your ModelLoader and metadata files to git
+### Step 5: Check in your ModelLoader and metadata files to the git repository

 You need to register your new model in the main model zoo interface.
 Be sure to include all the necessary information to load and use your model.

-**Note**: Avoid checking in binary files to git.
+**Note**: Avoid checking in binary files to the git repository.
 Binary files should only be uploaded to the S3 bucket.

 ### Step 6: Update the README file